Animxer18/CINEWORLD-NextJS/README.md

 ## Tech Stack

-- React
-- Next.js 13
-- Tailwind CSS

 ## Deployment

-Cineworld is deployed using [Vercel](https://vercel.com/).
-Any changes pushed to the `main` branch will trigger an automatic deployment.
+Cineworld is deployed using Any changes pushed to the `main` branch will trigger an automatic deployment.

 ## Contributing